Stuart Vyse

 Stuart Vyse is an American psychologist, teacher, speaker and author who specializes in belief in superstitions and critical thinking.
 He is frequently invited as a speaker and interviewed by the media as an expert on superstitious behavior.
 His book Believing in Magic: The Psychology of Superstition won the American Psychological Association's William James Book Award.
+He is a Fellow of the American Psychological Association.

 Education and teaching

 Vyse earned his B.A. and M.A. in English at Southern Illinois University Carbondale.
 He went on to an M.A. and a Ph.D. in psychology at the University of Rhode Island.
 He taught at Connecticut College from 1987 to 2015, where he has been Joanne Toor Cummings '50 Professor.
 He also taught at Providence College and the University of Rhode Island.
 He mentions that living near the campus of the University of Illinois Urbana-Champaign, where his mother was completing a college degree, probably spurred his interest in academia.

 Vyse has served on the editorial board of The Analysis of Verbal Behavior, The Behavior Analyst and The Psychological Record.
-He has been on the editorial board of Skeptic Magazine since 1997, and since 2015 he has written the “Behavior & Belief” column for Skeptical Inquirer magazine, where he is also a contributing editor.
+He has been on the editorial board of Skeptic magazine since 1997, and since 2015 he has written the “Behavior & Belief” column for Skeptical Inquirer magazine, where he is also a contributing editor.
 Vyse is also a contributor to a website dedicated to educating parents and others about the scientifically discredited Facilitated Communication technique.